By Don Nicholas • 04/20/2015

 Storytelling is the best-used practice of bloggers, and it’s probably why some bloggers can truly compete with legacy publishers.

-CNN recently published a post called “Why I’m Quitting Facebook” which was uncharacteristically personal, and I thought this would be a good place to share it:
+CNN published a post called “Why I’m Quitting Facebook” which was uncharacteristically personal, and I thought this would be a good place to share it:

 Idea for Blog Post 27.
 Best Practice Review